What Compensation is Available in a Guardrail Injury or Wrongful Death Lawsuit?

 Punitive damages are rarely awarded in personal injury cases since these damages aren’t actually intended to compensate the victim for his or her losses but, rather, to punish the defendant.
 These damages are only warranted in cases involving egregious behavior.
 The specific circumstances when punitive damages are awarded vary by state.
 In a guardrail injury case, punitive damages might be available if it can be proven that the defendant was fraudulently concealing evidence of a dangerous defect.

 At The Law Offices of Richard J. Serpe, PC, we accept guardrail injury cases from all around the United States.
-Our lawyers can review your case in a free consultation and help you make informed decisions.
-Call or text 877-544-5323 or send us a message to speak with a member of our team.
+Guardrail accident cases are incredibly complex and have strict legal deadlines.
+Call 877-544-5323 or send us a message to set up a free consultation.